tylerhiggins/project4-cs460/issues.md

 ## Tyler ##

 ## Jacob ##
-[4] Perform a restore operation when the -r flag is specified\

 ## Julian ##

 # Completed #
 [1] Copy all regular files from the working directory to the .backup directory\
-[2] Compare last modification times of duplicate files before overwriting, and inform the user
+[2] Compare last modification times of duplicate files before overwriting, and inform the user\
+[4] Perform a restore operation when the -r flag is specified